Donald Trump set for trade talks with Europe as he arrives in Scotland

 The deal also set the tariffs on the first 100,000 UK vehicles exported to the US annually at 10 percent.

 But the US trade war with the European Union has, by contrast, intensified.
-Earlier this month, Trump announced 30-percent tariffs on EU imports starting on August 1.
+Earlier this month, Trump announced 30 percent tariffs on EU imports starting on August 1.

 European leaders have expressed willingness to negotiate a deal while also threatening to impose their own trade measures against the US.